SDS Registered Students

 A Semester Accommodation Request must be completed for each semester a student is enrolled and seeking accommodations.

 INSTRUCTIONS: The Semester Accommodation Request can be completed and submitted to SDS through Accommodate.
 Click “Student Accommodate Login” to access Accommodate.
-The Semester Request request notifies SDS that you would like an official accommodation letter sent to your faculty member(s) and designates which accommodations and which courses you need to use them in.
+The Semester Request request notifies SDS that you would like an official accommodation letter sent to your faculty member(s) and designates which accommodations and courses you need to use them in.
 This is done every semester you are enrolled in courses that you would like letters sent out.

 If a student’s status changes, such as a worsening of a medical condition, or a new diagnosis, hospitalization, change from undergraduate to graduate program, engaging in a fieldwork/internship placement, study abroad, etc., we request that you notify an SDS staff member promptly so we can best support you and determine if any change in accommodation is needed.